 The Helmet Issue

 Whether or not to wear a helmet is a highly contentious issue in South Carolina.
-Before 1980 it was illegal for anyone to ride in South Carolina without wearing a helmet.
+Before 1980 it was illegal for anyone to ride a motorcycle in South Carolina without wearing a helmet.
 According to South Carolina’s Code of Laws, Section 56-5-3660, helmets must be worn by operators and passengers under the age of twenty-one.

 In 2019, the Department of Public Safety reported that of the 123 fatalities, only 35 of them were wearing helmets.
 This includes 3 of the 74 that were 20 and younger and 32 of the 742 that were 21 and over.